 As greenways trails and structures age, maintenance and repairs are necessary.
 Due to the nature of this work, the trails will occasionally need to be closed to complete this work in an safe and efficient manner.
 Because the greenway trails often share space with other City infrastructure, there are times when other City departments will have work that impacts the greenways and will result in temporary closures.
 This page provides the most up-to-date information on trail closures, repairs, and detours.
 All trails should be assumed to be open unless otherwise noted here.

-Crabtree Creek Greenway Closures from Atlantic Avenue to Raleigh Boulevard
+Crabtree Creek Greenway Closures from Atlantic Avenue to Capital Boulevard

 Intermittent closures of the Neuse River Greenway Trail, near the Milburnie Dam, between October 2017 and February 2018.